 Venice does not have to be expensive though.
 Bacaros are small wine bars that serve cicchetti (small portions of food), similar to Spanish tapas.
 Bacaros are extremely popular with Venetians and offer delicious food and wine at great prices.
 Cicchetti typically cost around €2-€2.50 per portion and glasses of wine typically cost around €2.50-€3, sometimes even less.
 A glass of raboso, a local sparkling red wine produced in the province of Veneto only costs €1.50 at the bacaro Al Merca!
-Couples can discover local gems and a lot about the history of the unique canal filled city on a Venice Food Tour.
+Couples can discover local gems and learn about the history of the unique canal filled city on a Venice Food Tour.

 The Greek islands are one of the world’s most romantic destinations.
 There are around 6,000 islands in Greece, but only 227 are inhabited.
 You can visit some of the uninhabited islands on day trips – which are fantastic for pristine beaches or archeological sites, like Delos (visit from Mykonos).
 The Greek islands are famous for picturesque villages built into mountains, with amazing gastronomy and breathtaking sunsets.